inezowo/inezowo.github.io/thoughts/tencent.md

 hide_description: true
 sitemap: false
 ---

-# 'Why did you leave Tencent?'
+> 'Why did you leave Tencent?'.
-# 'It is dream job of every Chinese student.'
+> 'It is dream job of every Chinese student.'
-# 'They have good pay.'
+> 'They have good pay.'
-# 'You are the youngest one in our team, we put a lot of resources on you.'
+> 'You are the youngest one in our team, we put a lot of resources on you.'
+{:.lead}

 Everytime when I was anxious applying jobs in UK, a thought flashed on me.
 'Maybe I should not quit my job.'